-A military parole in place lawyer can help when you or a loved one is facing immigration challenges.
+A Las Vegas military parole in place lawyer can help when you or a loved one is facing immigration challenges.
 The realm of immigration offers various avenues of relief, each with its unique set of rules and requirements.
 For active-duty service members and their families, a potential lifeline is called “Military Parole in Place” (PIP).

 If you’re closely related to a U.S. Military member and grappling with immigration challenges, the “Military Parole in Place” (PIP) program may be a valuable option for you.
-However, to navigate this complex process successfully, you may need a Las Vegas immigration lawyer by your side.
+However, to navigate this complex process successfully, you may need a New Frontier Las Vegas immigration lawyer by your side.

 Benefits of Hiring a Las Vegas Military Parole in Place Lawyer